Music of Georgia (country)

-Georgia has rich and still vibrant traditional music, which is primarily known as arguably the earliest polyphonic tradition of the Christian world.
+Georgia has rich and still vibrant traditional music, primarily known for arguably the earliest polyphonic tradition of the Christian world.
 Situated on the border of Europe and Asia, Georgia is also the home of a variety of urban singing styles with a mixture of native polyphony, Middle Eastern monophony and late European harmonic languages.
 Georgian performers are well represented in the world's leading opera troupes and concert stages.

 Folk music

 The folk music of Georgia consists of at least fifteen regional styles, known in Georgian musicology and ethnomusicology as "musical dialects".
 According to Edisher Garaqanidze, there are sixteen regional styles in Georgia.
 These sixteen regions are traditionally grouped into two, eastern and western Georgian groups.